ukgamer/gmod-arcademachines/README.md

 To access your sound use `SOUND.Sounds[name]`, which will look like

 Sounds that are loaded via `LoadFromURL` are queued in order to prevent performance issues when lots of instances of the same game all load their sounds at once.
-Where possible, try to load your sounds in `OnStartPlaying` and not in Init.
+Where possible, try to load your sounds in `OnStartPlaying` and not in `Init`.
 You should always be checking that the sound you are trying to play `IsValid` before playing it.
 Subsequent calls to `LoadFromURL` will not do anything if the requested sound has already been queued/loaded.

 ```lua
 {